12 Panel Urine Drug Test Cups

 The 12 Panel Medical signature rapid results drug test.
-12-panel drug test cups recommended when more extensive testing of opiates and painkillers required.
+12-panel urine drug test cups recommended when more extensive testing of opiates and painkillers required.
 Our 12 panel tests are multi screen drug tests that detect the ten drugs and metabolites in the comprehensive 10 panel drug test, with the addition of opiates and painkillers that cannot be detected in fewer panels.

 CLIA waived for accurate and repeatable results, 12 Panel Medical test cups are very difficult to tamper with.
 Integrated adulterant testing for Creatinine, Nitrite, pH, bleach, and SG, customizable and sensitive cutoff concentrations, and temperature checks to ensure the validity of the sample make 12 panel drug test accuracy reliable and valuable.
 Employing immunoassay technology for qualitative results within minutes of collecting the specimen, they are the test cup of choice for employers, organizations, governments, and individuals who need to test extensively for painkillers and other commonly abused drugs.